MotionTrack: Learning Motion Predictor for Multiple Object Tracking: Introduction

+Firstly, in order to address the limitations of existing works \cite{sort, deepsort, ocsort, artist, deft}, which typically process observations sequentially before predicting bounding boxes of objects autoregressively, we explore to harness the powerful long-range dependency modeling capability of the Transformer \cite{transformer}.
+To maintain algorithmic simplicity and computational efficiency, we exclusively design a motion predictor based on the Transformer encoder to model the long-term trajectory information of individual objects for motion prediction.
+Specifically, the proposed motion predictor considers multiple observations simultaneously, weighting trajectory embeddings based on token-level pair-wise similarities \cite{transformer}.

-Secondly, as is commonly recognized, in the feature space, different semantic information tends to be distributed across distinct channels \cite{bau2020understanding,wu2021stylespace}.
-Inspired by this, we endeavor to design a more powerful attention module to advance complex motion modeling to capture the information distributed over different channels (e.g. relative position change and direction of object motion).
-Specifically, we introduce a Multi-Layer Perceptron-like architecture named Dynamic MLP to explore motion information distributed in different channels precisely in the non-local range with content-adaptive token-mixing.
-With dynamic MLP, we further integrate it with the self-attention module in Transformer\cite{transformer} to enable message passing at two different granularities, i.e., token level and channel level, for the purpose of aggregating different semantic messages.
-Moreover, we obtain complex motion patterns via different data augmentations to better understand motion dynamics and boost the tracking performance.
-Specifically, random drop, random spatial jitter and random length are adopted to create motions with fast-moving objects, tracklets of different lengths, etc.
+Secondly, to further enhance the utilization of trajectory embedding sequences, we introduce a Multi-Layer Perceptron-like architecture named Dynamic MLP.
+As commonly recognized, different semantic information in the feature space tends to be distributed across distinct channels \cite{bau2020understanding, wu2021stylespace}, and channel mixing provides greater flexibility to explore cross-channel interaction \cite{Li2023MTSMixersMT, zhang2023crossformer, chen2023tsmixer}.
+Inspired by this, we aim to design a more powerful attention module to advance complex motion modeling and capture information distributed across different channels, such as relative position changes and directions of object motion.
+The proposed Dynamic MLP can precisely explore motion information distributed in different channels within the non-local range through content-adaptive token-mixing.
+With the Dynamic MLP, we further integrate it with the self-attention module in the Transformer \cite{transformer} to enable message passing at two different granularities, namely, token level and channel level, for the purpose of aggregating different semantic messages.

-Our proposed method, although straightforward, has demonstrated exceptional performance on large-scale datasets such as SportsMOT \cite{multisports} and DanceTrack \cite{dancetrack}, where varying motions and uniform appearances are present.
-Through the utilization of the same model, we have been able to attain comparable outcomes on MOT17 and MOT20.
+Moreover, we obtain more complex motion patterns via different data augmentations to better understand motion dynamics and boost the tracking performance.
+Specifically, random drop, random spatial jitter and random length are adopted to create motions with fast-moving objects, tracklets of different lengths, etc. Our proposed method, although straightforward, has demonstrated exceptional performance on large-scale datasets such as SportsMOT \cite{SportsMOT} and DanceTrack \cite{dancetrack}, where varying motions and uniform appearances are present.